FELIX

 About FELIX

-The FELIX Laboratory is within the Faculty of Science embedded in the Institute for Molecules and Materials and focuses on the development and exploitation of advanced infrared and THz sources.
+The FELIX Laboratory focuses on the development and exploitation of advanced infrared and THz sources.
 It comprises a number of groups with complementary expertise in the application of infrared and THz radiation e.g. (bio)molecular physics, solid-state physics and soft condensed matter.

 The FELIX Laboratory exploits intense, short-pulsed infrared and THz free-electron lasers that are used for the research of matter both by in-house as well as national and international external users.
 The four lasers FELIX-1, FELIX-2, FELICE and FLARE each produce their own range of wavelengths and together, they provide a tuning range between 3 and 1500 µm.